 Swim and Dine at the Grand Pacific Hotel

 Easily Suva’s most regal building, The Grand Pacific Hotel is a place to experience a blend of luxury.
 Built in 1914, the hotel has hosted the likes of Queen Elizabeth II in 1953 and 1973.
 More recently, Prince Harry and Princess Harry paid a visit — an event that caused Suva to nearly shut down.
+Consider this the most posh thing to do in Suva.

 The hotel has a pool on the premises and visitors are allowed to swim in it as long as you purchase drinks or food.